Nonlinear stability and asymptotic behavior of periodic wave trains in reaction-diffusion systems against $C_{\mathrm{ub}}$-perturbations: Introduction

 posed on $L_{\mathrm{per}}^2(0,1)$ with domain $D(\El(\xi)) = H_{\mathrm{per}}^2(0,1)$ parameterized by the Bloch frequency variable $\xi \in [-\pi,\pi)$.
 It is well-known that the spectrum decomposes as

 Here, we note that the Bloch operator $\El(\xi)$ has compact resolvent, and thus discrete spectrum, for each $\xi \in [-\pi,\pi)$.
 The conditions for \emph{diffusive spectral stability} can now be formulated as follows: \begin{itemize} \itemsep{0em} \item[\namedlabel{assD1}{\upshape (D1)}] It holds $\sigma(\El_0)\subset\{\lambda\in\C:\Re(\lambda)<0\}\cup\{0\}$; \item[\namedlabel{assD2}{\upshape (D2)}] There exists $\theta>0$ such that for any $\xi\in[-\pi,\pi)$ we have $\Re\,\sigma(\El(\xi))\leq-\theta \xi^2$; \item[\namedlabel{assD3}{\upshape (D3)}] $0$ is a simple eigenvalue of $\El(0)$. \end{itemize} We emphasize that these diffusive spectral stability conditions, which were first introduced in~\cite{SCH}, are standard in all nonlinear stability analyses of periodic wave trains in reaction-diffusion systems, cf.~\cite{IYSA,JONZNL,JONZW,JONZ,JUN,JUNNL,SAN3,SCHN,SCH,SCHT}.
 Recalling that the spectrum of $\El_0$ touches the origin due to translational invariance, they resemble the most stable nondegenerate spectral configuration.
-We refer to~\cite{BDR2,SAS} for tools to explicitly verify diffusive spectral stability for wave trains.
+Examples of reaction-diffusion systems, in which diffusively spectrally stable wave trains have been shown to exist, include the complex Ginzburg-Landau equation~\cite{vanH}, the Gierer-Meinhardt system~\cite{PLO} and the Brusselator model~\cite{SUKH}.
+Typically, spectral stability analyses of wave trains rely on perturbative arguments, which for instance exploit that the wave trains are constructed close to a homogeneous rest state undergoing a Turing bifurcation~\cite{MIEL,SCHN}, employ the stability of a nearby traveling pulse solution~\cite{SAS} or take advantage of the slow-fast structure of the system~\cite{BDR2}.

 By translational invariance and Hypothesis~\ref{assD3} the kernel of the Bloch operator $\El(0)$ is spanned by the derivative $\phi_0' \in H^2_{\mathrm{per}}(0,1)$ of the wave train.
 Thus, $0$ must also be a simple eigenvalue of its adjoint $\El(0)^*$.
 We denote by $\smash{\widetilde{\Phi}_0} \in H^2_{\mathrm{per}}(0,1)$ the corresponding eigenfunction satisfying